Guardianship Lawyer in Columbia, MO

-Guardianship of the person (the minor) happens when an adult with legal custody of a minor has the responsibility to provide for the minor’s physical and personal needs.
+Legal guardianship is when an adult has legal custody of a minor and has the responsibility to provide for the minor’s physical and personal needs.
 While the minor’s parents are legally required to continue financial support of the minor, the legal guardian must ensure that the minor receives food, shelter, clothing, education, and medical care.
 The legal guardian has the right to consent for the minor and make all decisions regarding the minor’s health and education.
-A legal guardian will maintain custody of the minor until the minor reaches the age of eighteen, or until a judge determines that the minor no longer needs a guardian.
+A legal guardian will maintain custody of the minor until they reach 18 years old, or until a judge determines that the minor no longer needs a guardian.

-Guardianship of the estate occurs when a minor has a substantial amount of money or property, the court may appoint a financial guardian, or guardian of the estate, to manage and protect the minor’s assets.
-A guardian of the estate must make all financial decisions for the minor until the minor reaches the legal age or until the minor’s assets are depleted.
+Guardianship of the estate occurs when a minor has a substantial amount of money or property.
+The court may appoint a financial guardian, or guardian of the estate, to manage and protect the minor’s assets on their behalf.
+A guardian of the estate makes all financial decisions for the minor until they reach the legal age or until the minor’s assets are depleted.

 Guardian ad litem is a court-appointed attorney that will represent a minor’s interests in a legal proceeding.
-Guardians ad litem are typically appointed in divorce cases, probate matters or in situations where the minor has been abused or neglected.
+Guardians ad litem are typically appointed in divorce cases, probate matters, or in situations where the minor has been abused or neglected.
 See my information on “Attorney for Minor.”
-It is important to note that I hold a certified legal specialty as Guardian Ad Litem in the state of Missouri.

 How to Establish a Guardianship of a Minor

-More than one adult can serve as the guardians of a child simultaneously.
-Before taking this step, it is important to consider the possibility of disagreements between the guardians affecting your child’s future.
+More than one adult can serve as the guardian of a minor simultaneously.
+Before choosing two people, it is important to consider the possibility of disagreements between the guardians affecting the minor’s future.
 In some cases, however, it may make sense if one adult can provide emotional support while another is better at managing finances.
-Different children in the same family can have different guardians, which may be a good option if they have formed attachments to certain adults already.
+Different minors in the same family can have different guardians, which may be a good option if they have formed attachments to certain adults already.